Khx2012/FixCraft/README.md

 ## ⚠️ Disclaimer

-- Not affiliated with any game developer or company
+- Not affiliated with Mojang or Microsoft
 - Does not modify accounts or sensitive system data
 - Use at your own risk